euloonglim-tw/my-html-app/README.md

 6. Check the version of node-sass installed by using:

-    `node-sass -v`

-    or (depending on PATH status)
+    `node-sass -v` or (depending on PATH status) `node_modules/.bin/node-sass -v`

-    `node_modules/.bin/node-sass -v`

 7. Add live-server, this is used to create a local server for the app:

     `yarn add live-server`

 8. Don't make changes to the style in the main.css file, use the main.scss file.
-You can now run the `sass` script from the package.json file to compile the main.scss file into the main.css file by use of node-sass:
+You can now run the `sass` script from the package.json file to compile the main.scss file into the main.css file by the use of node-sass:

     `yarn sass`